Why Bruins Fans Should Root For Canadiens Turnaround

 Putting schadenfreude aside for a second, though, Bruins fans should be doing the unthinkable: They should be rooting for the Canadiens.

 That doesn’t mean showing up to the Garden on Thursday night in bleu, blanc et rouge.
-Nor does it mean anyone in the Hub should be pining for a Cup parade down Saint-Catherine Street anytime soon.
+Nor does it mean anyone in the Hub should be pining for a Cup parade down Saint Catherine Street anytime soon.
 It would be nice, though, to get a little competition back in the rivalry, no?

 Never mind the rivalry of the 1970s and ’80s.
-We’re not even looking for the playoff tussels of a decade ago.
+We’re not even looking for the playoff tussles of a decade ago.
 But remember when Brad Marchand and PK Subban averaged a run-in per game?
 It feels like forever since we got Carey Price and Tim Thomas dropping the gloves.
 “They have beaten them and tonight they have beaten them up” might as well be a lifetime ago.
 It’s been quite some time since the building was vibrating with Montreal in town.

 The Canadiens haven’t mustered much of a fight at all when the Spoked-B is on the other side of the ice.
 Get this: The Bruins are 19-2-2 since the start of the 2017-18 season.
 Again, no one in Boston is going to ever feel bad about that one-sided outcome, but a little bit of competition would make this rivalry great again.